juhasev/sample-ninja-help/social-login-linkedin.md

 ### LinkedIn Sign-in

-LinkedIn sign-in provides a convenient way for your panelists to register and log in to the Member App.
-Getting LinkedIn authentication requires creating a new app.
-You must link the app to the business account you may already have.
-At the end, you will obtain the Client ID and Client Secret from the app settings.
+LinkedIn sign-in provides a convenient and passwordless way for your panelists to register and log in to the Member App.
+Getting LinkedIn authentication requires creating a new app and linking it to the business account you may already have.
+In the end, you will obtain the Client ID and Client Secret from the app settings.

 https://learn.microsoft.com/en-us/linkedin/consumer/integrations/self-serve/sign-in-with-linkedin-v2